top of page

 + Statement

-I think of my work as a way to empower silent figures.
-Through analog collages, I hijack august representations to free them from the patriarchy they suffer and involuntarily transmit to us.
-The image is usually a woman painted by a male artist which allows me to not only change her narrative but also to reclaim the piece, continuing a movement of re-feminization of art history started by Sherrie Levine or Mary Beth Edelson before me.
+The image is usually that of a woman painted by a male artist, which allows me not only to change her narrative but also to reclaim the piece, continuing a movement of re-feminization in art history initiated by Sherrie Levine or Mary Beth Edelson before me.

 + CV